CodeIntegrityBenchmark/Test_004/README.md

 * intermediate commit after creating the feature branch

 create feature branch, do one commit on the branch, do one commit on the main branch, merge it back (use merge commit).

+This change was made directly to the main branch.